James E. West Fellowship Award

 Who Can Become a James E. West Fellow?

 Organizations or individuals may contribute an award in honor of someone -- an Eagle Scout, a Silver Beaver recipient, Council, District or unit Scouter, or in memory of a departed loved one.
 There can be no finer honor paid to a Scouter than to be named a James E. West Fellow, indicating that the nominee is in the same spirit and dedication to Scouting as was James E. West.
-Those who are recognized by the James E. West Fellowship Award will cast their own "lengthened shadow" as they help ensure the Scouting legacy by helping create the financial stability needed to carry Scouting in the next century.
+Those who are recognized by the James E. West Fellowship Award will cast their own "lengthened shadow" as they help ensure the Scouting legacy by helping create financial stability needed to carry it into next century.

 How is the James E. West Fellowship Recognized?

-The James E. West Fellowship Award is an attractive 8 X 10 inch certificate, personalized with the honorees name, date of gift and presented in a bound presentation folder.
+The James E. West Fellowship Award is an attractive 8 x 10 inch certificate, personalized with the honorees name, date of gift and presented in a bound presentation folder.
 In addition, there will be a distinctive lapel pin and an embroidered square knot.
 You will become a member of the Council’s Heritage Society and invited to Annual Receptions.
 Your name will be added (in bolded type font) to the Council’s growing list of Endowment Donors (click here to review our Council Endowment Donors).
 The recognition is immediate and may be presented after the commitment is paid to become a James E. West Fellowship member.

 What Are the Other Giving Opportunities After James E. West Fellowship Award?

 Click here to see, Giving Questions – Scouting Answers, the current version of one of our most popular donor-oriented publications.
 It covers many different types of planned gifts and giving opportunities for gifts both large and small.
 If you would like a hard copy of the publication, please send an email with your name, mailing address and telephone number to email@example.com.